 Our statement summarizes essential Christian beliefs, establishes our unity in Christ, guards the church from error, and reflects the teaching at Hope Fellowship.
 As members, we agree to submit to teaching in accordance with the statement, and we are responsible for living in accordance with it.

 We believe that the final authority is the Bible, the supreme standard by which all human creeds and confessions will be assessed.
-The Bible is made up of 66 books, the Old and New Testament alone.
+The Bible is made up of 66 books, the Old and New Testament, alone.
 We believe that every word was inspired by God through human authors, so that the Bible as originally given is in its entirety the Word of God without error and fully reliable.
-The Bible is not the word of God subjectively alone but objectively as well.
+The Bible is not only the Word of God subjectively, but also the Word of God objectively.
 We believe that the Jesus of history is the Christ of faith, and that the historical Jesus is the same Jesus of the Bible.
 The Bible is clearly understandable in its main teaching, and is to be not simply the nominal rule of the Church, but the actual message of our lips and the practice of our lives.

 We believe that God created men and women in His image.
-Therefore all people have inherent and equal dignity and worth.
-We were created in holiness under the law of our Maker, with a responsibility to creation and a desire and duty to relate to God in loving obedience for God’s glory and our good.
-As a result of the fall, however, every aspect of human nature has been corrupted and all men and women are without spiritual life, guilty sinners and hostile to God.
-Everyone is therefore under just condemnation to eternal ruin, without defense or excuse and needs to be born again, forgiven and reconciled to God in order to know and please Him.
+Therefore, all people have inherent and equal dignity and worth.
+We were created in holiness under the law of our Maker, with a responsibility to creation and a desire and duty to relate to God in loving obedience for his glory and our good.
+As a result of the fall, however, every aspect of human nature has been corrupted and all men and women are without spiritual life, guilty sinners, and hostile to God.
+Everyone is therefore under just condemnation to eternal ruin, without defense or excuse, and needs to be born again, forgiven, and reconciled to God in order to know and please him.

 THE LORD JESUS CHRIST

 We believe that sanctification is the process by which, according to the will of God, we are made partakers of his holiness.
-It is a progressive work begun in regeneration and is carried on in the hearts of believers by the presence and power of the Holy Spirit, the Sealer and Comforter, in the continual use of the appointed means – especially the Word of God, self-examination, watchfulness, mutual encouragement, corporate worship, praise and prayer.
+It is a progressive work begun in regeneration and carried on in the hearts of believers by the presence and power of the Holy Spirit, the Sealer and Comforter, in the continual use of the appointed means—especially the Word of God, self-examination, watchfulness, mutual encouragement, corporate worship, praise, and prayer.

 We believe that glorification is the culmination of salvation and is the final blessed and abiding state of the redeemed.
-We believe that all and only those who are real believers endure faithfully unto the end; this persevering relationship to Christ is the grand mark which distinguishes their profession from superficial professions of faith God in His providence watches over their welfare and they are kept by the power of God through faith unto salvation.
+We believe that all and only those who are real believers endure faithfully unto the end; this persevering relationship to Christ is the grand mark which distinguishes their profession from superficial professions of faith.
+God in his providence watches over his people's welfare and they are kept by the power of God through faith unto salvation.

 THE HOLY SPIRIT